aurorasmiles/WorldGuardDocs/source/config.rst

     :widths: 12, 5, 30

     enable,FALSE,A feature that lets you block building based on giving players the proper permissions.
-See :doc:`build-perms`. deny-message,,The message that is sent when permission is denied.
+See :doc:`build-perms`. deny-message,,"Concerning build permissions, this is the message that is sent when permission is denied.
+If a message is not set, a default one is used."

 event-handling.*
 ~~~~~~~~~~~~~~~~